usexfg/DIGM/README.md

 *   With a **fixed maximum supply of only 100,000 tokens**, it ensures the platform's growth is organic and prevents oversaturation, preserving value for participating artists.
 *   It acts as a quality-control and anti-spam measure, as catalogue hosting rights have tangible value.

-### **The PARA Token: The Currency of Engagement**
+### **The PARA Token: The Currency of Streaming**

 The PARA token is designed to reward activity and bootstrap a thriving micro-economy around listening.
 *   **Earned by Listening:** Both artists and listeners earn PARA for every second of airtime on Paradio.
 *   **Freemium Access:** The platform introduces a novel "Proof-of-Listener" system.
 By contributing a minimal amount of computational hashpower through a built-in, opt-in proxy miner, listeners can unlock freemium without ads!
 Or enhanced earning of para rewards for premium users.
 This creates a sustainable freemium model without relying on tired, invasive ads or costly subscriptions.
-*   **Vibrant Ecosystem:** PARA is designed to be the defacto currency of streaming used for tipping, platform features, and the listener-built economy created by the wider DIGM community.
+*   **Vibrant Ecosystem:** PARA is designed to be the defacto currency of streaming used for tipping, platform features, and the listener economy created by the wider DIGM community.

 ## **5. For the Artist: Reclaim Your Art**